Utomi’s Baffling Take on Soludo’s Bombshell.

-When Charles Soludo released his bombshell on the future of the political economy and state of Nigeria beyond the 2015 elections between Muhammadu Buhari and Goodluck Jonathan http://www.vanguardngr.com/2015/01/buhari-vs-jonathan-beyond-election-charles-soludo/ ,it contained a brilliant analysis of the economic conditions of the times blended with “politics” i.e. among other things, the “eulogy to Obasanjo as a master economic leader” which cannot be justified by facts or reason and the “hopelessness of the Nigerian situation” as if Nigerian politicians should not even try to bring about because of the paucity of resources.
+Charles Soludo released his bombshell on the future of the political economy and state of Nigeria beyond the 2015 elections.
+It was a about the contest between Muhammadu Buhari and Goodluck Jonathan.
+(URL – http://www.vanguardngr.com/2015/01/buhari-vs-jonathan-beyond-election-charles-soludo/.)
+The bombshell contains a brilliant analysis of the economic conditions of the times blended with “politics.”
+Well, besides the “eulogy to Obasanjo as a master economic leader” which cannot be justified by facts or reason.
+And the “hopelessness of the Nigerian situation.”
+As if Nigerian politicians should not even try to bring about because of the paucity of resources.

-Many including myself have responded to Soludo’s bombshell.
+Notwithstanding, many commentators have responded to Soludo’s bombshell.
 See http://xclusive.ie/reflections-on-charles-soludos-bombshell/.
 What has surprised me in the responses is the one from Pat Utomi.
 My favourite program on Nigerian television is “Patito’s Gang”.
-I do credit Utomi with perennially calling the institution of serious political debate to be a cornerstone of Nigerian politics.
-If the program was based on ratings it would be taken off the air simply because too few Nigerians are interested in political debate.
-Political debate never works well with hunger.
-This does not mean those promoting political debate should stop, it will be very useful and rewarding sometime in future.
+I do credit Utomi with his persistent call to institute serious political debate as a cornerstone of Nigerian politics.
+If the program was based on ratings, it would not air.
+Because too few Nigerians are interested in serious political debate.
+Political debate never works well with hunger and despair.
+This does not mean those promoting political debate should stop.
+It will be very useful and rewarding in the future.

-Nevertheless, Utomi has preferred to besides the core of the debate to make “credible” comparisons of political economy of Nigeria with Singapore and USA.
-Comparisons that are useful for transferability in the economy or political economy of nations are reasonably based on similarities in certain measurable enduring or consistent combinations of criteria; population, macroeconomic indices, size of market, legal origins, type of economy, political history, institutions, level of development, technological capability, geopolitical strategic importance and trade relations.
-How Nigeria compares with the USA or Singapore with any of these criteria is baffling.
+Nevertheless, Utomi has chosen to, besides the core of Soludo’s debate to make “credible” comparisons of the political economy of Nigeria with Singapore and USA.
+Comparisons that are sometimes useful for transferability in the economy or political economy of nations.
+Their basis being comparable similarities in certain measurable or consistent combinations of criteria.
+Population, macroeconomic indices, size of market, legal origins.
+Or type of economy, political history, institutions, level of development.
+And technological capability, geopolitical strategic importance, and trade relations.
+How Nigeria compares with the USA or Singapore in any of these criteria is baffling.

-A reading of Joe Studwell’s “Asian Godfathers” a ground-breaking and influential book (and similar titles) on the prosperity and billionaires in nations like Hong Kong and Singapore tell a different story from the one Pat Utomi presents, well, it is the popular version and perhaps an obsolete one.
-The Singaporean billionaires and economy do not represent any world leading corporations or sell any word leading products on world markets because they are simply shrewd rentseekers well empowered and rewarded by Lee Kwan Yew for their cooperation with his heavy intervention.
-The “most billionaires per square mile in the world” is a classic example of the “Asian Paradox” as it relates to corruption.
+Furthermore, a reading of Joe Studwell’s “Asian Godfathers” a ground-breaking and influential book (and similar titles) is relevant here.
+It is about the prosperity and billionaires in nations like Hong Kong and Singapore.
+And tells a different story to the one Pat Utomi presents.
+Well, it is the popular version, and perhaps an obsolete one.
+The Singaporean billionaires and economy do not represent any world leading corporations.
+Or sell any word leading products on world markets.
+Then why are they rich?
+Because they are simply shrewd rent-seekers well empowered and rewarded by Lee Kwan Yew for their cooperation with his heavy intervention.
+The “most billionaires per square mile in the world,” in industrialised Asia, is a classic example of the “Asian Paradox” as it relates to corruption.

-One may ask if blow-taking national comparisons at election time are good bases for political debates?
-Possibly, Utomi was not proffering comparisons between the economies of Nigeria and other very different nations for the purpose of transferability or simple analysis but for the purpose of hope.
-However, I am aware comparisons with better nations alienate citizens from debates not inspire them.
+In conclusion, one may ask if blow-taking national comparisons at election time are useful bases for political debates?
+For the benefit of doubt, Utomi may not have proffered comparisons between the economies of Nigeria and other very different nations for transferability or simple analysis, but for hope.
+However, I am aware comparisons of Nigeria with better performing nations alienate Nigerian citizens from debates not inspire them.